2026 Daylong Retreat Series

 A confirmation email including details about the day’s schedule, accessibility, parking, and our COVID care policies will be provided after registration.

-May 30th Daylong: Refunds are available prior to May 23rd, 2025, less a 20% admin fee.
-Beginning May 23rd, we are not able to issue refunds.
+Refunds are available if requested at least 7 days prior to the event, less a 20% admin fee.
+Within the 7 day prior period, we are not able to issue refunds.

-Payment plans are available for both events.
+Payment plans are available.
 Additionally, through the support of those who register at the Pay it Forward level, we have a limited amount of financial assistance available.
 Email [email protected] if you are in need of support.
 If you are able to contribute to our ability to offer financial assistance, your generosity by choosing the Pay it Forward option supports our ability to offer more support.

 What does the registration fee support?